All-China Journalists Association: Project summary

-The Belt and Road Project is a physical manifestation of China's expansionary foreign policy under leadership of Xi Jingping.
+The Belt and Road Project is a physical manifestation of China's expansionary foreign policy under leadership of Xi Jinping.
 The initiative was launched in Kazakhstan at Nazarbayev University and in Indonesia in late 2013.
 The Belt and Road Initiative is of significance internationally attributed to China's inextricable and transnational economic integration, predominantly through its role in manufacturing but expanding into other industries such as technology.

 The Belt and Road Project has three predominant aspects: Overland, Technological, and Maritime.
 The Overland aspect includes coherent development of routes passing through Russia, Mongolia, the Middle East, Central Asia, Turkey and ending at Europe.
 The initiative's Maritime manifestation includes control and ability to facilitate trade and movements through the South China Sea, Indian Ocean and towards the Middle East and Europe.
-Technologically, China has developed satellites, fibre optic cables, communication networks, and has promoted the expansion of Chinese mobile companies to integrate the international community and China more deeply.
+Technologically, China has developed satellites, fiber-optic cables, communication networks, and has promoted the expansion of Chinese mobile companies to integrate the international community and China more deeply.
 The Chinese government has launched initiatives to these effects, such as developing railways in the south-east Asian region.
 China has also worked to influence nations through crafting aid agreements, bilateral trading agreements and establishing free trade with participating and cooperative nations.

 All-China Journalists Association and Belt and Road

-The All-China Journalist Association regularly cooperates with the Chinese government and member organisations and journalists to produce content that updates about and promotes the Belt and Road Project.
-This is exemplified through articles published by the organisation in cooperation with oligarchical Chinese news agencies such as Xinhuanet and China Daily.
-A report on May 5, 2020, from the organisation in collaboration with China Daily alludes to Russian collaboration through the assertion "we are all in a community of common destiny.”
+The All-China Journalists Association regularly cooperates with the Chinese government and member organizations and journalists to produce content that updates about and promotes the Belt and Road Project.
+This is exemplified through articles published by the organization in cooperation with oligarchical Chinese news agencies such as Xinhuanet and China Daily.
+A report on May 5, 2020, from the organization in collaboration with China Daily alludes to Russian collaboration through the assertion "we are all in a community of common destiny.”

+In 2018, the All-China Journalists Association assembled the BRI Journalists Forum, which included approximately 100 representatives from 47 developing countries.

 The Belt and Road Journalists Network

 The Belt and Road Initiative has also enabled the All-China Journalist Society, in collaboration with other members of the Belt and Road Project to create a ‘Belt and Road Journalists Network.
-The Belt and Road News Network, launched in 2017, encompasses 208 media organisations from over 98 different nations.
-The Chair of the organisation is China's People's Daily in collaboration with the All-China Journalists Association with the Secretariat located at ‘People's Daily’ in Beijing, China.
-The first council meeting was held in 2019, in Beijing, China, with over 40 international media organisations present.
+The Belt and Road News Network, launched in 2017, encompasses 208 media organizations from over 98 different nations.
+The Chair of the organization is China's People's Daily in collaboration with the All-China Journalists Association with the Secretariat located at ‘People's Daily’ in Beijing, China.
+The first council meeting was held in 2019, in Beijing, China, with over 40 international media organizations present.

 This collaboration encompasses multiple media forms, including music, photography and news.
 Belt and Road News Network activities include collaborative media trips, shared access to news and media archives and databases, collective workshops and training seminars, as well as awards.
 In September 2019, the Belt and Road News Network held a media workshop in China; over 47 countries were represented and over 100 senior correspondents and senior editors were present.

-Belt and Road News Association Charter

-The Charter contains 20 articles espousing collective adherence to ‘peaceful cooperation’ and ‘mutual learning.’